KeithSloan/GDML/README.md

 If not handled as above then objects shapes are checked  to see if planar, if yes converts to Tessellated Solid with 3 or 4 vertex as appropriate.
 If not creates a mesh and then a Tessellated solid with 3 vertex.

+### Export of STEP version

+Standard FreeCAD export facilities are available which includes the ability to create a STEP version

 ### Export/Import of Materials as an XML file.